ctopheryoung/keg-tracker-angular2/README.md

-# Angular2 Project Template
+# Tap List App

-#### March 22, 2016
+#### March 23, 2016

 #### By Chris Young

 ## Description

-A simple Angular2/Node.js web application template.
+A simple Angular2/Node.js web application to keep track of kegs at a bar.
+Filter by kegs that are low and add new kegs.

 ## Technologies Used